GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-Get Joomla! running on a virtual machine instance on Compute Engine easily in just a few minutes.
-Follow the detailed tutorial to configure Joomla! on a Ubuntu virtual machine instance with the LAMP stack installed and root access.
+Get Joomla! running on an Ubuntu virtual machine instance on Compute Engine with the LAMP stack installed.

 Alternatively, you can use options from the
 [Cloud Marketplace](https://console.cloud.google.com/marketplace/browse?q=joomla) to deploy a Joomla! stack automatically.